-Starting the Federal Direct Loan process at Carrington is as simple as completing the FREE Application for Federal Student Aid (FAFSA), which will determine your eligibility for a number of programs at once.
-There are two additional steps you need to take when applying for a Federal Stafford or PLUS loan:
+Starting the Federal Direct Loan process at Carrington College is as simple as completing the FREE Application for Federal Student Aid (FAFSA), which will determine your eligibility for a number of programs at once.
+There are two additional steps you need to take when applying for a Federal Direct Loan:

 - Sign a Master Promissory Note (MPN)

 Direct Loans are low-interest loans made from the U.S. Department of Education, rather than a bank or other financial institution, such as a credit union.
 Loan amounts are impacted by the number of credit hours scheduled towards your Carrington College certificate or associate degree.
 These loans are designed to help you and/or your parents pay for educational costs after high school.
 Direct Loans enable you to: